krmarshall/TotalWarhammerDataParser/README.md

 ## Character Skill Node Faction/Subcultures

 Skill nodes are able to only be added to trees when they are part of specific factions or subcultures.
 Mods use this somewhat inconsistently where sometimes its good they aren't added to the "generic" node set, but sometimes they should be.
-It seems like the former is more common, so if a tree needs it added to the "generic" node set add the faction/subculture to the respective ./lists/cultureMap.js

 ## Techs